driessamyn/kapper/docs/guide/index.md

 Instead of adding another abstraction layer, Kapper embraces three core principles:

-1. **SQL is the Best Query Language**: SQL has evolved over decades to be expressive, powerful, and optimized for database operations.
+1. **SQL is the Best Query Language**: SQL has evolved over decades to be expressive, powerful, and optimised for database operations.
 Instead of hiding it, we should leverage it directly.

 2. **Minimal Abstraction**: Kapper provides just enough abstraction to make database operations comfortable in Kotlin, without trying to reinvent database interactions.